linna/framework/docs/diResolver.md

 # DI Resolver
 DI Resolver is one of the [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) tool of Linna framework, it automatically inject dependencies into a class constructor.
-Unfortunately at moment there are some limitation for constructor injection.<br />
+Unfortunately, at moment there are some limitation for constructor injection.<br />
-It work only with object, is not possible inject primitive types like *int, string, float, array*.
-For overcome is possile to store in DI Resolver, the objects that require non supported types arguments.
+It works only with objects, is not possible to inject primitive types like *int, string, float, array*.
+To solve this problem is possile to store in DI Resolver objects that require non-supported types arguments.

-## How it work?
+## How it works?
 DI Resolver use for recognize constructor arguments [PHP reflection](http://php.net/manual/en/book.reflection.php)

 ## Class Structure